MUNsdh/readthedocs/docs/source/3D Printing in the Student Design Hub.rst

 Prusa i3 MK3S+
 --------------

-Printing in Multiple Colors
-^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The `Multi Material Upgrade 2S (MMU2S) <https://www.prusa3d.com/original-prusa-i3-multi-material-2-0>`_ is an add-on unit that allows the Prusa MK3S to print models with up to five different colors in the same print using only one extruder.
-The MMU2S sits between the extruder and the filament tube.
-It works by continuously unloading and loading filaments throughout the printing process whenever the model requires a color switch.

-.. raw:: html

-  <iframe width="560" height="315" src="https://www.youtube.com/embed/E1ZxTCApLrs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 PrusaSlicer Setup
 ^^^^^^^^^^^^^^^^^

-Printing using the MMU2S requires an updated version of PrusaSlicer, which is available for download on the `official Prusa website <https://www.prusa3d.com/prusaslicer>`_.

 The first step is to run the installer and follow the instructions mentioned.
-If you already have the PrusaSlicer installed, you can skip this step.
+If you already have the PrusaSlicer installed, you can skip this step, just ensure the slicer does not need any updates.

 After finishing the installation process, PrusaSlicer needs to be configured to use the Prusa i3 MK3S with the MMU2S unit: